Nuclearpotato69/Capy-Control/README.md

 ## 📝 Credits
 Created by punchy39
+ty thegirloofboi (discord raphfeinusgcowner) for helping with ideas and bug testing

 ## ⚖️ License
 This project is for educational purposes only.
 Use at your own risk.